kiaragil/term-project-csc413-kiaragil/README.md

-# CSC 413 Term Project README
+# CSC 413 Term Project

-Name: Kiara Gil
+# Name: Kiara Gil

-Email: kgil1@mail.sfsu.edu

-Extra Features:

-- power ups
-- improved AI for smart tank
-- HP tracking and game messages in console.

------------ GAME INFO -----------
+A Classic tank game implemented with Java Swing.

+The game supports one player tank and several types of Aitank.

-The player tank, enemy tanks, and wall all start with 3 HP.
+All tanks, player or AI, start with 4 HP.

-The objective of the game is to kill both enemy tanks.

-Each power up at the bottom and top of the screen can be collected by the player during the game.
-Each power up will give the player 2 extra HP, for a total of 7 possible HP.

-The walls will disappear from the screen when they lose their 3 HP.

-The game ends when either the player is out of HP or both enemy tanks are kill
+For player tank:

+WASD : movement

+Spacebar: shoot,

+Esc: Return to game menu.

+Extra features:
+Power up: Players can pick up "Power up" and increase HP by 5 and aouble speed.
+Animations: Add animations when shell hits a target Game GUI: HP of all tanks the bottom of the screen.
+Sound Effects: Sound Effects are added